felipeCeler/cpp-starter-kit/README.md

 ﻿default-qt-project
 ==================

-This project is a skeleton of all my projects that use Qt-4.x.
+This project is a skeleton of all my projects that use Qt-4.x and OpenGL.